-As for the causes of the deficiencies, in some cases, the PICOQC, etc. did not determine specific procedures for confirming independence (including the method for collecting the most up-to-date information on audited companies' subsidiaries, etc.) and the specific period of implementation or appoint the person in charge of the confirmation procedure.
-In other cases, the management of implementation was left entirely to the discretion of some particular persons in charge.
+As for the causes of the deficiencies, in some cases, PICOQC, etc. did not determine specific procedures for confirming independence (include procedures for updating the list of independent regulated entities) and the specific period of implementation or appoint the person in charge of the confirmation procedure.